MichaelTanji/security_career_assessment_screen/ALPHA.md

 * 4
 * 3
 ---
-Alice cannot swim; Bob cannot ride a bike; Charlie cannot run.
-In a team triathlon event, who performs the first, second, and last events?

-* Charlie, Bob, Alice
-* Bob, Charlie, Alice
-* Alice, Charlie, Bob
-* Bob, Alice, Charlie
----
 Alice has fallen out of a tree.
-She is complaining of shortness of breath, is bleeding from a cut on her arm, and is crying about the pain in her ankle: what do you try to treat first?
+She is complaining of shortness of breath, is bleeding from a cut on her arm, and is crying about the pain in her ankle: what injury do you treat first?

 * Her ankle
 * Her bleeding
+* Her headache
 * Her shortness of breath
-* Her headache
 ---
 In the year 2525, on what day will they celebrate Christmas in Europe?